-The System provides retirement and disability benefits from the defined benefit plan to State employees, public school teachers, participating municipal general and public safety employees, state police officers and judges.
-The ability to provide these benefits are funded through member and employer contributions and investment income.
+The System provides retirement and disability benefits from the defined benefit plans to State employees, public school teachers, participating municipal general and public safety employees, state police officers and judges.
+These benefits are funded through member and actuarily-determined employer contributions and investment income.
 The fiduciary net position is available to satisfy the financial obligations to members, retirees, and beneficiaries.
+The System also provides retirement benefits through a defined contribution plan which is intended to supplement retirement benefits available through the defined benefit plans for certain members as part of the System's "hybrid" benefit structure.

-The total net position restricted for pensions at June 30, 2020 increased to \$9.8 billion when compared to \$9.6 billion at June 30, 2019.
+The total net position restricted for pensions at June 30, 2021 increased to \$12.2 billion when compared to \$9.8 billion at June 30, 2020.

-The following tables illustrate the condensed Net Position and Condensed Changes in Net Position for ERSRI for the fiscal years ended June 30, 2020 and June 30, 2019.
+The following tables illustrate the condensed Net Position and Condensed Changes in Net Position for ERSRI for the fiscal years ended June 30, 2021 and June 30, 2020.

 Assets, Liabilities and Fiduciary Net Position - All Plans (in millions)

-June 30, 2020 June 30, 2019
+June 30, 2021 June 30, 2020

 Assets:

-Cash and cash equivalents \$ 7.5 \$ 4.4
+Cash and cash equivalents \$ 9.5 \$ 7.5

-Investments 9,691.0 9,532.3
+Investments 12,121.1 9,691.0

-Contribution and other receivables 61.1 60.2
+Contribution and other receivables 46.5 61.1

-Total assets 9,759.6 9,596.9
+Total assets 12,177.1 9,759.6

 Liabilities:

-Accounts payable 8.1 7.0
+Accounts payable 6.4 8.1

-Total liabilities 8.1 7.0
+Total liabilities 6.4 8.1

-Fiduciary Net Position: \$ 9,751.5 \$ 9,589.9
+Fiduciary Net Position: \$12,170.7 \$ 9,751.5